Mac Speedie: Cleveland Browns

 Cleveland's success continued in the NFL in 1950, silencing skeptics who thought the team stood out only because of the poor quality of competition in the AAFC.
-After beating the defending NFL champion Philadelphia Eagles in the first game of the season, the Browns advanced to the championship game, where they beat the Los Angeles Rams 30–28 on a last-second Lou Groza field goal.
+After beating the two-time defending NFL champion Philadelphia Eagles in the first game of the season, the Browns advanced to the championship game, where they beat the Los Angeles Rams 30–28 on a last-second Lou Groza field goal.
 Speedie had 548 receiving yards during the season and was selected for the NFL's first-ever Pro Bowl.

 The Browns reached the NFL championship game in 1951 and 1952, but lost both times.
 Speedie led the NFL in receiving in 1951 and was named a first-team All Pro, but he did not play in the championship game due to an injury.
 He was selected for the Pro Bowl for a second time in 1952.
 After that season, however, he left the Browns to join the Saskatchewan Roughriders of the Western Interprovincial Football Union under acrimonious circumstances.
 Speedie had an independent streak that did not sit well with Brown, whose domineering coaching style grated against many of the men who played for him.
 "He was one of the ones that Paul Brown picked on quite a bit", recalled former teammate Ken Carpenter.
 "He'd get on Speedie's case for no particular reason."
 Speedie showed his displeasure by bringing a skunk to training camp in 1952 and calling it "Paul".
 Brown told Speedie he did not think it was very funny, to which Speedie responded that it was a nocturnal animal and was named after Paul Revere.

 The Roughriders offered Speedie double his Browns salary as the Canadian leagues tried to make names for themselves by signing top-level NFL players.
 Paul Brown refused to match the offer, and Speedie, who was making $11,000 per year with the Browns, joined the Canadian team for the 1953 season.
 Brown then threatened to sue Speedie for violating his existing contract with the team, saying the Browns had exercised an option to extend the deal after it expired in the summer of 1953.
 "This was a case of jumping a contract, pure and simple, as this young man morally and ethically had a contract with us", Brown said at the time.
 Speedie later said that Brown "told me when I jumped leagues that he was going to get even with me".